ghc-proposals/ghc-proposals/proposals/0000-complete-set-signatures.rst

  inc FZ       = FS FZ
  inc n@(FS _) = FS n

-How would I give the signature a COMPLETE set while preserving its semantics?
+What result type signature would I give the COMPLETE set that preserves its semantics?

 - ``{-# COMPLETE FZ, FS :: Fin n #-}`` is the obvious and correct choice.
 - ``{-# COMPLETE FZ :: Fin Z #-}; {-# COMPLETE FS :: Fin (S n) #-}`` Means that